korayleigh/t3a2-a/README.md

 - Enable customers to provide ratings and comments for items on the menu.
 - Email communications, for promotions, booking confirmations etc.
 - Live messaging, for customer service and other purposes, for customers in the restaurant or for queries relating to take-away orders or bookings.
-- Promotions, targeted discounts for loyal customers, and integration into the order process.
+- Promotions, targeted discounts for loyal customers, and integration of promotion codes etc. into the order process.
 - Business monitoring and decision-making tools, including sales summaries over various periods, and statistics such as the relative popularity of dishes.

 ## Target Audience